nsmader/sim-based-power-calculator/README.md

 * **Both power- and sample-size-based** - Unlike other calculators, this tool will allow users to obtain sample size requirements--both individual and cluster-based--based on a desired level of power, or obtain the level of power for a specified sampling scheme.
 * **Web-based interface** - This makes the tool accessible, regardless of what computing platform is being used.
 It also allows developers to share updates without the need for users to download and install updates themselves.
 * **Open source** - This allows many diverse contributors to enhance this single project (under the governance of the core development team).

+#### Getting started

+Once you have the necessary packages installed, you can run the application locally with:

+    ~/sim-based-power-calculator$ R -e "shiny::runApp('.')"